file-format/Products/content/en/word-processing/net/npoi/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Manipulate DOCX file using C#</h2>
-<p>NPOI allows .NET programmers to create as well as modify word processing from their own .NET applications.
-In order to modify an existing file, you can open an existing file and append changes like text, paragraphs, tables, and more.</p>
+<p>NPOI allows to create as well as modify Word Processing from within .NET applications.
+In order to modify an existing file, open the file and append changes like text, paragraphs, tables, and more.</p>
 {{< /SinglePage/PageBody/features/text >}}

 {{< SinglePage/PageBody/features/code >}}